Biblical Borders: National Sovereignty & Immigration

 This stipulation ensured all who could worship, be drafted, engage in politics, and otherwise enjoy all the rights of a citizen were of a single heart and mind—culturally homogeneous.
 As Aquinas stated, "The reason for this was that if foreigners were allowed to meddle with the affairs of a nation as soon as they settled down in its midst, many dangers might occur, since the foreigners not yet having the common good firmly at heart might attempt something hurtful to the people."
 In other words, Aquinas noted that Israel carefully avoided the error into which many well-meaning Christians have fallen—which is focusing solely on the rights of immigrants without taking into account the common good and safety of the host nation and its citizens.
 To Aquinas, it was absolutely clear that the host nation itself had the right and the duty to legislate immigration in such a way that it was of benefit not only to the strangers seeking admittance, but to the receiving nation as well.
 It is within this context of strict immigration policy which we must read the biblical passages regarding treatment of foreigners.
 Those foreigners had already been filtered and selected as compatible and worthy—which is true of modern Israel's immigration policy as well.

-The idea that a small nation like Old Testament Israel could exist on some of the most coveted real estate of the ancient world while allowing anyone and everyone who so desired to immigrate into their lands is a bit absurd—they would quickly be overrun.
+Despite this historical reality and context, many have a skewed view of the biblical texts and Israel's practices.
+But the idea that a small nation like Old Testament Israel could exist on some of the most coveted real estate of the ancient world while allowing anyone and everyone who so desired to immigrate into their lands is a bit absurd—they would quickly be overrun.
 Israel had to fight their way into the Promised Land and had to fight tooth and nail to keep it throughout their entire history.
 They were surrounded then—as they are now—by enemies who were ethno-linguistically and culturally distinct from them while Levitical law prohibited intermarriage, prohibited outside cultural or religious influence, and specifically and officially deeded every square inch of the land available to specific tribes and families of Israel.
 If by chance any of that land was lost from its original owner, every Jubilee year it would be returned to the original tribe and family to ensure that their God-given inheritance remained in the intended hands (Lev 25:10-13).
 This constant enmity with neighboring tribes and sacred sense of ethnic identity, culture, and land ownership would have made it very difficult for foreign immigrants to casually move in at will without the express permission and regulation of either the government or the citizens.
 This was not the wild West where you could stroll in and stake a claim.

 Nowhere in the Old Testament is there any indication that Israel was a vibrant multicultural state with a large immigrant population.
 We see small pockets here and there, but overall the impression scripture gives is that ancient Israel was an extremely cloistered community which sought to guard itself against the outside Gentile populations.
 This "us vs. them" mentality was so strong in the Jewish mindset that it was insulting and offensive to Jonah to be sent to Nineveh, shocking that Jesus would speak to a Samaritan, and unthinkable that Gentiles could enter their fellowship as believers in the Messiah.
 The biblical texts as a whole do not paint a picture of the Jewish nation as being particularly open to outsiders.